Dimale: Findings and organization

 The identification of the site of Krotinë with the ancient Illyrian city became possible thanks to the discovery of ancient tiles stamped with the word DIMALLITAN (Greek: ΔΙΜΑΛΛΙΤΑΝ).
 The epigraphic material found at Dimale is mainly constituted by stamps on tiles datable between the 3rd and 2nd century BC, and by some stone inscriptions.
-The name of the polis is written in the Northwest Doric form Διμάλλας, Dimallas, while the name of the ethnicon is written in the genitive plural Διμαλλίταν, Dimallitan.
+The inscriptions are written in northwest Doric Greek.
+The name of the polis is written in the form Διμάλλας, Dimallas, while the name of the ethnicon is written in the genitive plural Διμαλλίταν, Dimallitan.

 Epigraphy in Dimale mentions a number of Greek offices such as prytanis, grammateus and phylarchos as well as a single dedication to Phoebus.
+The inscriptions bear both non-Greek onomastics and Greek onomastics with names typical of Epirus and the Corinthian colonies.
 The city hosted a number of monuments, typical of the ancient Greek architectural style, such as a stoa.
 The indication of the office of phylarchos, also attested at Epidamnos, would imply that the Illyrian city of Dimale adopted in Hellenistic times a system of phylai on the model of the nearby Corinthian poleis.
 Archaeological investigation suggests the economic and cultural influence of nearby Apollonia, however, in terms of institutional organization, the office of phylarchos at Dimale is hardly attributable to the Apollonian influence.
 It is difficult to determine whether Dimale was the capital of a koinon or organized as a city-state.
 The inscriptions of the ethnicon depicted on coins do not provide a definitive answer.
 The proximity of the theater and the agora seems to be closer to the Illyrian-Epirote model rather than to the Greek city model.
 It can therefore be assumed that the theater was used as a place for political assemblies.